Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/02-access-layer.md

 ---

 ## Observations
-- Devices within the same VLAN successfully communicated via Layer 2 switching
+- Intra-VLAN communication confirmed correct Layer 2 switching
-- Default gateway reachability confirmed correct SVI operation on the core
+- Gateway reachability verified SVI functionality on the core
-- Inter-VLAN communication verified that routing is functioning correctly
+- Inter-VLAN communication confirmed routing operation
-- Initial packet loss was observed due to ARP resolution, which is expected behaviour
+- Initial packet loss observed due to ARP resolution (expected behaviour)

 ---

----

-# 📄 Part 5 (Troubleshooting)

----
+## Troubleshooting

-## Issue Encountered: SVI Down
+### Issue Encountered: SVI Down

 During testing, the default gateway was initially unreachable.
 This was caused by the VLAN interface (SVI) being in a down/down state on the core switch.

 The issue was resolved by enabling the interface: